G20 labour, finance ministers vow support on jobs

 They said the main constraints on growth in the private sector were related to the investment climate, access to finance, infrastructure as well as technologies and skills.

-It is the role of governments to make labour markets function more efficiently and be more dynamic, the statement added.
+They said it was the role of the governments to make labour markets function more efficiently and be more dynamic.

-At the same time, the document said that there was no single answer on how best to boost jobs and growth as each country is different.
-Nevertheless, ministers agreed to six priority areas for policy action.

-These include integrated macroeconomic, financial and labour market policies; fostering a sound domestic business climate with focus on small- and medium-size enterprises; reforms to promote growth and jobs; and policies to increase the share of the labour force that is in work.
+Feb 28 Financial services firm BTIG LLC appointed three new executives to its fixed income credit group.